 Their works negotiate in different ways questions about transforming identities, migration, inner and outer landscapes, as well as the relationship between humans and nature in times of the Anthropocene.
 Self-consciously, they demand space, they create surfaces of encounter and fields of tension with each other and with the viewers.
 Materiality plays an important role in their work: from thin thread to solid concrete – each of the selected raw materials is skillfully used and reflected.

 Mirsini Artakianou (*1987 in Lesbos, Greece) is a Greek-German artist.
-She holds a diploma degree (2006-2012) in Fine Arts and Art Theory from the Ioannina University in Greece and completed postgraduate studies at Burg Giebichenstein Kunsthochschule Halle from 2014 to 2016.
-She received several scholarships and participated to artist residencies in Germany, Austria, Switzerland and Turkey.
+She holds a diploma degree (2006-2012) in Fine Arts and Art Theory from Ioannina University in Greece and completed postgraduate studies at Burg Giebichenstein Kunsthochschule Halle from 2014 to 2016.
+She received several scholarships and participated in artist residencies in Germany, Austria, Switzerland, and Turkey.
 In 2021 she was awarded the Stavros Niarchos Foundation Artist Fellowship by ARTWORKS.
-She has participated in numerous group exhibitions in Greece, Germany, France, among others.
+She has participated in numerous group exhibitions in Greece, Germany, and France, among others.
 She lives and works in Leipzig and Athens.

 Exhibition curated by Silvia Gaetti (*1987 in Sassuolo, Italy) works as a curator at the GRASSI Museum of Applied Arts in Leipzig.
 From 2013 to 2016 she worked as a trainee curator at the Ethnological Museum in Berlin and before that in various galleries as well as at the Venice and Berlin Biennale in the field of mediation.
 She completed her studies in art history in a global context and sinology in Venice and Leiden with stays in Berlin and Beijing.
 The thematic focus of her curatorial work lies in the areas of transculturality and transdisciplinarity in art and design with a special emphasis on gender and environmental issues.